Running Injuries: How to Avoid

 So when should I use ice vs. heat?
 This is a question many ask when suddenly experiencing sudden onset of pain, for example after playing sports or when doing chores around the house or after going for a run.

 Timing is everything.
-As soon as possible, using ice is best since the goal is to reduce inflammation.
-Typically applying ice within the first 24-48 hours is recommended.
+Early use of ice is commonly discussed because the aim is to limit inflammation.
+Application within the first 24-48 hours is often mentioned in general guidance.

-For acute injury and within the first several days, follow the rules of RICE:
+For acute injury and within the first several days, many sources refer to the rules of RICE:

 R = rest